JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Dragon Stone Chronicles/Sessions/Session 07 - Finery and Fierce Pursuit.md

 Regrouping, we head to [[Kalvenen#Xuan's Books|Xuan's Books]] and ask after the Druid Grove. [[Kimvac Xuan|Kimvac]] informs us that the grove is north of the city following the river. [[Dubas Nicade]], political advisor to [[Duchess Cho Nuvrin|Cho]], meets us at the bookstore and gives us some information on the dukes [[Duke Castac Cindervale|Cindervale]], [[Duke Udavon Windfall|Windfall]], [[Duke Lakeo Visceri|Visceri]] and [[Duke Kai Oda|Oda]].
 All of the nobility have standing military assets, but theoretically they all belong to the [[King Caladeth Kalvenen|King]].
 Any personal guard then is self funded and acts as a protection force. [[Dubas Nicade|Dubas]] also informs us that the nobility will enter and exit the ball from a different entry than the commoners.

 [[Aolani|Ao]] decides to pop the canvas from its frame, gently cutting the tape that holds it in place.
-He finds an annotation that says "Mossbreak - [[Windfall]]" on the back. [[Brezek]] uses mending and returns the frame to its previous state, canvas intact. [[Brezek]] is concerned that he may become violent with the nobility if they don't appreciate the plight of the Dwarves
+He finds an annotation that says "[[Mossbreak]] - [[Windfall]]" on the back. [[Brezek]] uses mending and returns the frame to its previous state, canvas intact. [[Brezek]] is concerned that he may become violent with the nobility if they don't appreciate the plight of the Dwarves

 We arrive at the ball and notice a large contingent of guards, all looking almost identical.
 Some have ribbons or crests that denote their rank. [[Brezek]] elects to stay outside with the cart while the rest of the group go up the three tiers of stairs to the entry.
 Wood and gold filigree ornate the decorations with portraits of former kings lining the walls.
 Chandeliers ornament the ceilings and guards mike it obvious where patrons should go.
 Finely dressed people queue to get in with a checkpoint setup to search people before they enter.
 As guests enter, an announcer greets them and asks if they wish to be introduced, and most provide an introduction to be called as they enter the great hall.